Permits

 The Practical Filter

-If you're running a trade business โ€” plumbing, HVAC, electrical, drain โ€” your daily filter should look something like this: trade permits with "Permit Issued" status first, interior alteration permits with "Permit Issued" status second.
+If you're running a trade business — plumbing, HVAC, electrical, drain — your daily filter should look something like this: trade permits with "Permit Issued" status first, interior alteration permits with "Permit Issued" status second.
 Everything else is secondary.

 A drain permit issued on a semi in Leslieville on Monday is a homeowner who can start their basement bathroom this month.
 That's not a cold lead.
 That's someone who has already done the paperwork, paid the city fees, and is actively looking for a contractor.
 Your job is just to show up before someone else does.

-New builds and large structural permits are worth tracking if you do that kind of work โ€” but understand the timeline.
+New builds and large structural permits are worth tracking if you do that kind of work — but understand the timeline.
 Use them for pipeline planning, not for next week's schedule.

-One More Thing Worth Knowing by Ward
+One More Thing Worth Knowing by Area

-Toronto's 25 wards have different development patterns.
-Older inner-city wards โ€” Beaches-East York, Davenport, Parkdale-High Park โ€” generate heavy renovation permit volume on aging housing stock.
-Newer subdivisions in Scarborough and North York generate different permit types: new builds, additions to postwar bungalows, HVAC upgrades.
-Knowing which wards produce the most relevant permit types for your trade saves you time when you're sorting through daily data.
+Every city's neighbourhoods have different development patterns.
+In Toronto, older inner-city wards like Beaches-East York and Parkdale-High Park generate heavy renovation volume on aging housing stock, while Scarborough and North York skew toward new builds and additions.
+In NYC it's borough by borough — a Manhattan commercial fit-out is a different stream than a Queens or Staten Island residential renovation.
+Knowing which areas produce the most relevant permit types for your trade saves you time when you're sorting through daily data.

 See today's issued permits for your trade

-Nova Essentials pulls daily permit data from the City of Toronto and filters it by trade type โ€” so you're not sorting through the full feed manually.
+Nova Essentials pulls daily permit data from Toronto and New York City and filters it by trade and area — so you're not sorting through the full feed manually.

-Start Free Trial โ†’
+Start Free Trial →

-โ† Back to Blog
+← Back to Blog